SynapseProject/synapse.docs/docs/handlers/ad/handler.md

     Values:
       OrganizationalUnits:
       - Identity: ou=MyOrgUnit,dc=sandbox,dc=local
+        Name: MyNewerOrgUnit            # This will change the "Name" of the object.
+Use To "Rename" an Organizational Unit.
         Description: Some Lame Description
         ManagedBy: mfox    # Can Be Identity of any User or Group
         Properties: